This page contains information regarding the health and safety of nickel coated cookware as well as additional care and use information.

 What is electroless nickel (EN)?

-Electroless nickel plating has been used across all industries including medical, aerospace, defense and automotive for decades.
+Electroless nickel plating has been used across all industries, including the most demanding like medical and aerospace, for decades.
 The process involves plating a nickel-phosphorous coating onto a substrate by chemical reduction.
 Unlike electroplated coatings, EN is applied without external current which enables it to deposit a uniform thickness across a surface, including pits and blind holes.
 EN is chosen by engineers to harden a surface, improve wear resistance, increase corrosion protection and enhance lubricity.
 EN can be applied to many types of substrates including brass, iron, titanium, stainless steel, and cast iron.

 Health & Safety